umijs/umi/docs/guide/create-umi-app.md

-# Create a project with create-umi
+# Create a Project With create-umi

 Umi provides scaffolding through [create-umi](https://github.com/umijs/create-umi), which includes some customization capabilities.
 The `yarn create` command is recommended because it ensures that every time you use the latest scaffolding.